GPTP-workshop/gptp-workshop.github.io/index.md

 ## Meeting Location

-The 2018 meeting location will be in the [10th Floor Meeting Space of Weiser Hall](https://sites.lsa.umich.edu/weiserhall/tenth-floor/) on the University of Michigan Central Campus.
-Note: the meeting space cannot be accessed outside of meeting hours.
+The 2018 meeting location will be in the [10th Floor Meeting Space of Weiser Hall](https://sites.lsa.umich.edu/weiserhall/) on the University of Michigan Central Campus.
+Note: _The meeting space cannot be accessed outside of meeting hours._

 A (for-fee) parking garage is available nearby (see below).